-At the age of 26, the graphic designer left his home town Essen to travel the US for a few months and do internships there.
-That trip turned into a 20-year long stay.
+At the age of 26, the graphic designer left his home town Essen to travel to the US for a few months and do internships there.
+That trip turned into a 20-year-long stay.
 In 2012, he met Melissa, a businesswoman who worked in the same company in Brooklyn.
-In New York, life is electrifying, but also exhausting, they both know.
+In New York, life is electrifying but also exhausting, they both know.
 “Everyone lives for the weekend,” says Melissa Rosenbauer, who has a German-sounding surname but was born in New Jersey.

 The couple decided to take a year off and look for a new place to live.
 They sold their belongings (furniture, clothes, and an apartment in Brooklyn) and started a journey that was to consist of creative work instead of beach holidays.
 In Bali, they rented a hut for two months, Melissa attended a batik course, and Thomas learned from local people to make pottery.

 They also spent several weeks in Thailand experimenting with Shibori, a centuries-old dyeing technique from Japan.
-In Namibia, the third leg on their trip, they tried out traditional wax prints to colour woven fabrics.
+In Namibia, on the third leg of their trip, they tried out traditional wax prints to colour woven fabrics.